Healthier Chicken and Sausage Gumbo Recipe

 Chicken and Sausage Gumbo from Holly Clegg’s trim&TERRIFIC Gulf Coast Favorites Cookbook

-Chicken and sausage gumbo, a Louisiana favorite, may be prepared easily and conveniently with chicken, sausage, and seasonings.
+Gumbo, a Louisiana favorite, may be prepared easily and conveniently with chicken, sausage, and seasonings.
+A diabetic-friendly recipe!
 Gumbo is served over rice.
+Okra can be left out, if desired.

 Makes 14 (1-cup) servings